Corporate governance is the system of rules, practices and processes by which U3O8 is directed and controlled.

 Board of Directors

-The Board of Directors of U3O8 Corp. (the “Board”) is comprised of six directors, four of whom are considered by the Board to be “independent” within the meaning of NI 58-101, thereby facilitating the Board’s exercise of independent supervision over management.
+The Board of Directors of U3O8 Corp. (the “Board”) is comprised of six directors, five of whom are considered by the Board to be “independent” within the meaning of NI 58-101, thereby facilitating the Board’s exercise of independent supervision over management.
 The basis for this determination is that, since the date of incorporation of the Corporation, none of the independent directors have worked for the Corporation, received remuneration from the Corporation or had material contracts with, or material interests in, the Corporation which could interfere with their ability to act with a view to the best interests of the Corporation.
-The following directors are considered by the Board to be independent: Dr Keith Barron and Messrs David Constable, David Franklin and Pablo Marcet.
+The following directors are considered by the Board to be independent: Dr Keith Barron and Messrs David Constable, David Franklin, Pablo Marcet, and David Marsh.

 The Board has the following standing committees:

-- Audit Committee – David Franklin (Chair), David Constable and Pablo Marcet;
+- Audit Committee – David Franklin (Chair), David Constable and David Marsh;

 - Compensation, Corporate Governance and Nominating Committee – members: Pablo Marcet (Chair), Keith Barron and David Constable; and

-- Safety, Health, Environment, Community and Technical Committee – members: Keith Barron (Chair), David Constable and Richard Spencer.
+- Safety, Health, Environment, Community and Technical Committee – members: Keith Barron (Chair), David Marsh and Richard Spencer.

 Ethical Business Conduct

-The Board has adopted a formal code of conduct for directors and employees, a copy of which may be obtained on the Corporations’ SEDAR profile at www.sedar.com, or upon request to the Corporation at 401 Bay Street, Suite 2702, Toronto, Ontario M5H 2Y4, Attention: Corporate Secretary.
+The Board has adopted a formal code of conduct for directors and employees, a copy of which may be obtained on the Corporations’ SEDAR profile at www.sedar.com, or upon request to the Corporation at 36 Toronto St. Suite 1050, Toronto, Ontario M5C 2C5, Attention: Corporate Secretary.

 In order to ensure compliance with the code of conduct and that directors exercise independent judgment, the Board has assumed responsibility for approving transactions involving U3O8 Corp. and any “related party” (as that term is defined in Multilateral Instrument 61-101 – Protection of Minority Security Holders in Special Transactions), monitoring the Corporation’s compliance with strategic planning matters, implementing a process for assessing the effectiveness of committees of directors and individual directors, and reviewing changes in or additions to compliance policies, standards, codes and programs, as well as applicable legislation.